-Any of these problems can trigger Chevrolet ABS light to stay on.
-To further troubleshoot this problem use a diagnostic scanner to read the fault codes from the ABS module.
+Any of these problems can trigger the Chevrolet ABS light to stay on.
+To further troubleshoot this problem, use a diagnostic scanner to read the ABS module's fault codes.

 When a Chevy ABS light stays ON, a fault code will be stored in your Chevrolet ABS module.
-To find out why your Chevrolet ABS light is on, read the fault codes form the ABS module.
+To find out why your Chevrolet ABS light is on, read the ABS module's fault codes.

-- Park your Chevrolet on a safe area where you can work.
+- Park your Chevrolet in a safe area where you can work.

 - Turn on the ignition.
 All Chevrolet dashboard lights should turn on but do not start the engine.
 If your Chevrolet has START/STOP button, press it twice without pressing on the brake pedal.